 WHAT IS YOUR BIGGEST DAILY CHALLENGE, AND BIGGEST DAILY JOY?

 My daily challenge with my ASD daughter is her sleeping routine it is very challenging.
 She’s been having sleeping problems.
 I recently found out from doing my research that 40-80% of ASD children have sleeping issues.
 My biggest joy is seeing her grow & make progress.

 WHAT ADVICE OR SUPPORT WOULD YOU OFFER ANOTHER MOM OR FAMILY GOING THROUGH THIS?

 My advice to families who are going through this process is to just take it one day at a time & know that some days will be better than others.
 Just stay encouraged & honestly surround yourself with positive people I call that “Good Vibes”.
 Also, make sure you are educating yourself & remember you are your child’s best advocate!

 DO YOU THINK SOCIETY IS EDUCATED ON THIS SUBJECT?
 WHAT WOULD BE THE BIGGEST MISCONCEPTION YOU’D LIKE TO TALK ABOUT?

-My honest opinion, I don’t think everyone is educated on this subject.
+In my honest opinion, I don’t think everyone is educated on this subject.
 It actually scares me to have my daughter in public because some people can be so ignorant & cruel it breaks my heart.